Millions of bright red crabs shut down roads in Australia’s Christmas Island in mass migration

 Its staff were kept busy “raking crabs off roads” and managing road closures to keep the crustaceans safe, the government agency added.

-It’s a significant annual event for the island — tourists and nature-lovers flock to coves and beaches so that they can bear witness to the crabs’ arduous trek, while others can stay updated by tuning into local radio stations which offer frequent migration updates and travel advice.
+It’s a significant annual event for the island — tourists and nature-lovers flock to coves and beaches to bear witness to the crabs’ arduous trek, while others can stay updated by tuning into local radio stations, which offer frequent migration updates and travel advice.

 Acting manager of Christmas Island, Bianca Priest, confirmed that workers had taken precautions to help the creatures with their annual voyage.